 Nuxalkmc (Nuxalk people) have been occupying the lands and waters of our ancestral territory since time immemorial.
 The Nuxalk Nation is a mixture of many villages that are distributed throughout kulhulmcilh (our land), including the four largest villages: Talyu in Ats'aaxlh (South Bentick); Suts'lhm (Kimsquit) to the north -this includes Satskw' (Kimsquit River) and Nutl'l (Dean River); Kwalhna to the west; and Q'umk'uts' to the east.

-Hear the word "Nuxalk" on the First Voices website.
+Hear how to say the word "Nuxalk" on the First Voices website.